18 Netflix Hacks

 OK, so this is basically the same point as the one above, but it's worth ramming it home.
 As Netflix lets you share your plan with anyone in your home, and its standard and premium plans allow multiple people to watch different content on different devices at the same time, it's almost NEVER worth paying for more than one subscription in the same household.
 You're usually better off getting a pricier plan and splitting the cost.

 The main exceptions to this would be if you're not comfortable splitting the bill with someone, or where more than four people in one home want to watch at the same time on different screens, in which case even the premium plan won't cut it.
-Otherwise you'll likely save by sharing a subscription, and get HD or ultra HD thrown in as a bonus.
+Otherwise you'll likely save by sharing a subscription, and could even get ultra HD thrown in as a bonus.

 -